DylanTinianov/RSA_EncryptionGUI/README.md

 ![alt text][client]

 ### Running on an IDE or Shell
-Useful information relating to the encryption/ decryption processes and connection statuses will be printed to the screen for both the Host and Client.
-The Host's IP address will also be printed for self reference.
+Useful information relating to the encryption/ decryption processes and connection statuses will be printed to the screen for both the Host and Client

-#### Disclaimer
-This Software is not to be used for any important secure data transfers, or to be held responsible for any lack of security.
-This Software does not claim to be 100% secure, and was merely made for fun.

 [socket]: https://github.com/DylanTinianov/Images/blob/master/RSA_Encryption/socket.png